 In my, and many other people’s minds, when we sit down and decide we are going to start a business, it’s a very linear, straight line sort of activity.
-Come up with an idea, put a plan together, get your money in a pile, start doing what you do, market, sell etc. But in fact its anything but linear.
-If you were to map it, and map the path you take, I believe it would look more like a tree with a main trunk, that matches your core business, but then many, many branches.
-In fact sometimes even your main trunk gets split and you end up taking a whole new path then where you started.
+Come up with an idea, put a plan together, get your money in a pile, start doing what you do, market, sell, etc. But in fact, it’s anything but linear.
+If you were to map it, and map the path you take, I believe it would look more like a tree with a main trunk that matches your core business, but then many, many branches.
+In fact, sometimes even your main trunk gets split and you end up taking a whole new path from where you started.

 For example, ByteStand has now created two Shopify apps, ByteStand which pulls your inventory over to Shopify, but then also FBA Shipping which brings in your fees and shipping rates dynamically from Amazon.
 As a result of our exposure in the Shopify App store, I get almost daily emails about features users are interested in having.
 Custom pulls, scheduling, orders and reviews.
 It’s a fantastic Petri dish of ideas being fed to us for free.
 Users just want a tool to fix their problem, and I just want to create a tool to help fix their problem.
 It’s a wonderful symbiosis that the internet empowers.